sunxiaobiu/TypeStateMisuseDetector/README.md

 ## Setup
-The following is required to set up JUnitTestGen:
+The following is required to set up DroidTEC:
 * MAC system
 * IntelliJ IDEA

 ##### Step 1: Load dependencies to your local repository
-* git clone git@github.com:SMAT-Lab/JUnitTestGen.git
+* git clone
-* cd junittestgen
+* cd TypeStateMisuseDetector
-* ./res/loadDependencies.sh

 ##### Step 2: build package：
 mvn clean install

-##### Step 3: example of running JUnitTestGen(3 parameters):
+##### Step 3: example of running DroidTEC(3 parameters):
-* Parameters are needed here: [your_apk_path.apk],[path of android platform],[path of result.csv]
+* Parameters are needed here: [your_apk_path.apk],[path of android platform]
-* Example: your_path/905a4f82bc194334a046afa9bf29eed7.apk, ~/Library/Android/sdk/platforms, your_path/result.csv
+* Example: your_path/xxx.apk, ~/Library/Android/sdk/platforms

 ## Output
-* Refer to sootOutput/ folder to check all the generated test cases.
+* Refer to the output to check all the misuse cases.
-* Refer to [path of result.csv] to check the map of test case name and its corresponding targetAPI.